 I froze mine for a few hours, but it should be ok after 30 minutes or so.
 You could even prepare the butter the day before.

-After you add the butter mixture to your chicken, you then roll the chicken and seal with toothpicks, bread the chicken in flour, egg wash and breadcrumbs; then bake until golden brown.
+After you add the butter mixture to your chicken, roll and seal with toothpicks.
+Next, bread the chicken in flour, egg wash and breadcrumbs; then bake until golden brown.

 My family really liked this recipe for Turkey Kiev and the fresh green color from the herbs certainly remind me of Spring.

 Some of the butter did ooze out a bit so it wasn’t overly buttery inside, but the flavor was wonderful.
 I served ours with fresh green beans and herbed rice. ~Enjoy!

 Sign up for my weekly newsletter and receive a FREE eBook!